-There was a magazine ad that forever shaped my idea of what it means to listen to your body.
-The advertisement had a picture of a girl drinking what looked like a smoothie, and it read,
+One day, I came across an advertisement that forever shaped my idea of what it means to listen to your body.
+The ad had a picture of a girl drinking (what looked like) a smoothie, and it read:

 “Eat when you’re hungry, eat exactly what appeals to you, and stop when you’re full.
 If you do this, then you’re guaranteed not to have any weight problems.”